Using role descriptions in your team

 Role descriptions are tools to help you find and keep the right volunteer for the role

-Role descriptions outline the purpose of a Girlguiding volunteer role, the tasks involved and the skills and attributes needed.
-If you are responsible for the recruitment and retention of volunteers in your area, these descriptions will help you show how roles are relevant to individuals.
+Role descriptions outline the purpose of a specific volunteer role, the tasks involved and the skills and attributes needed.
+If you're recruiting volunteers in your area, these descriptions will help you show how roles are relevant to individuals.

 Benefits of volunteer role descriptions

-- They help volunteers understand their role within the organisation, what is expected of them and what they can expect from Girlguiding.
+- They help volunteers understand their role within the organisation, what's expected of them and what they can expect from Girlguiding.

 - They ensure volunteers - and staff supporting them - get the right people in the right roles, and make the most of their time and skills.

-- They are flexible for local volunteer management while setting a consistent standard across Girlguiding.
+- They're flexible for local volunteer management while setting a consistent standard across Girlguiding.